 Penelope Gini is working since 2007 guiding visitors during their adventure of discovering new places.
 What’s important to her is to give a meaning to the journey as an interpreter-guide of cultural and environmental heritage.
-Through her studies in communication and media and her training course in guide of dry stone circuits she tries to approach nature an culture from different perspectives.
-Her interests spin around the concept of travel and what does this infer: the journey of thought, of people and of nature through story telling.
+Through her studies in communication and media and her training course in dry stone circuits she tries to approach nature and culture from different perspectives.
+Her interests are centered around the concept of travel and what does this involve: the journey of thought, of people and of nature through story telling.
 This is what she wants to share, also being one of the travel guides of onfoot.gr.

 Gianna studied political science in Greece and museology - ethnology in Germany.
 The path of cultural tourism brought her back to her place, to work as a tour guide for small groups.
 She loves the different cultures, traditions and customs of each country and she is open to anything new.
-In Petassos, she wants to make your trip an unforgettable experience.
+In Petassos she is dedicated to make every trip an unforgettable experience.

 Marina is a German language teacher and specialist.
 Her passion for travels and excursions and her desire to meet new people and cultures have turned her into a passionate explorer of the world!

 Maria Arkouli is a professional translator, graduate of the Department of Foreign Languages, Translation and Interpreting of the Ionian University.
 She specializes in translation, editing and creative writing.
-Although born and raised in Athens, after finishing her studies, her love for life in the province and the northern wind have led her to Crete, were she discovered a fascinating place and a new home.
+Although born and raised in Athens, after finishing her studies, her love for life in the province led her to Crete, were she discovered a fascinating place and a new home.